Hyrulnizam Juma'at

-Hyrulnizam Juma'at (born 14 November 1986) is a Singaporean footballer who plays for Albirex Niigata Singapore and the Singapore national football team.
+Hyrulnizam Juma'at (born 14 November 1986) is a Singaporean former footballer who last played as a goalkeeper for Singapore Premier League club Albirex Niigata Singapore and the Singapore national football team.
 Hyrulnizam started his professional footballing career with S.League club Young Lions, and has played as a goalkeeper for the entirety of his career.

 Career

 SAFFC

 Hyrulnizam began his footballing career as part of the youth setup of SAFFC (now Warriors FC).

 Young Lions

 He eventually chose to sign for Young Lions in 2006.